ploomber/doc/doc/user-guide/cli.md

 ```{versionadded} 0.4.2
 ```

 Enable live dev mode for automatic deployment on source changes.
-When you save a file, the CLI uploads the modified file, and you can see the changes at <project-id>.ploomber.app.
+When you save a file, the CLI uploads the modified file, and you can see the changes at `<project-id>.ploomber.app`.

 If you modify `requirements.txt`, the CLI installs the new dependencies and restarts the app automatically.